klo-01/HR_Attrition_Prediction/README.md

 # HR_Attrition_Prediction
-Created a supervised classification model to predict employee attrition using machine learning and analytics techniques.
+The project aims to predict employee attrition by using machine learning and analytics techniques.